26 Jan 2020

 Number three, this is important because sometimes we, we stop praying.
 We lay off, we get discouraged in praying because we, we don't see the results we want.
 So let's look at the consequence of prayer in the church found in the book of Acts.

 Sometimes the answers to prayer, really amazing.
 In Acts 4, "After they prayed, the whole place was shaken."
 [Acts 4:31] Now, thankfully, it doesn't happen here in Gospel Light.
-Otherwise this building has to be torn down and built up again.
+Otherwise this building have to be torn down and built up again.
 I don't know that would be scary.
 Hey, but it happened then!
 God gave His stamp of approval in a visible manifestation.
 The building, the place they were in was shaken.
 Amazing!

 And of course, some answers are miraculous like how, "Peter when he was kept in prison, the church prayed for him and the angel rescued him."(Acts 12:11) I mean, he's like, you know, all the guards and all the chains is just dropped off.
 The gates open, everyone was asleep, he just walked out, yaya papaya, walk out.
 That was like so amazing!